Processing math: 0%

 Lemma 3: In the context above, a reduced filtered diagram D of open sets of any topological space X gives an increasing sequence of open subsets of X, with the same number of nodes.

-Proof: Order the nodes of D so that if UV is a path, then U has a lower index than V (this is always possible in a reduced diagram).
-Let U1,U2,,UN be the order of nodes of D (we assume we have finitely many nodes).
+Proof: Order the nodes of D so that if U\to V is a path, then U has a lower index than V (this is always possible in a reduced diagram).
+Let U_1,U_2,\dots,U_N be the order of nodes of D (we assume we have finitely many nodes).
 For every pair of indices i,j, set

-δij={ if UiUj is a path in D,Ui if UiUj is not a path in D.Then the following sequence is an increasing sequence of nested open subsets of X:
+\delta_{ij} = \begin{cases} \emptyset & \text{ if }U_i\to U_j\text{ is a path in }D, \\ U_i & \text{ if }U_i\to U_j\text{ is not a path in }D. \end{cases}Then the following sequence is an increasing sequence of nested open subsets of X:

-U1δ12U2δ13δ23U3(j1i=1δij)UjVjUN.Indeed, if UiUj is a path in D, then Ui is open in Vj, as UiVj.
-If UiUj is not a path in D, then Ui is still open in Vj, as UiVj.
-As unions of opens are open, and by Lemma 1(a), Vj1 is open in Vj for all 1<j<N.
+U_1 \to \delta_{12} \cup U_2 \to \delta_{13}\cup \delta_{23}\cup U_3 \to \cdots \to \underbrace{\left(\bigcup_{i=1}^{j-1}\delta_{ij} \right)\cup U_j}_{V_j} \to \cdots \to U_N.Indeed, if U_i \to U_j is a path in D, then U_i is open in V_j, as U_i\subset V_j.
+If U_i\to U_j is not a path in D, then U_i is still open in V_j, as U_i\subset V_j.
+As unions of opens are open, and by Lemma 1(a), V_{j-1} is open in V_j for all 1<j<N. \square

-Definition 5: For kZ>0, define a filtered diagram Dk over Rank(M)×R0 by assigning a subset to every corner of the unit N-hypercube in the following way: for the ordered set S={(i,j) : 1i<jk} (with |S|=N=k(k1)/2), write P={P1,,Pk}Rank(M), and assign
+Definition 5: For k\in \Z_{>0}, define a filtered diagram D_k over \Ran^k(M)\times \R_{\geqslant 0} by assigning a subset to every corner of the unit N-hypercube in the following way: for the ordered set S=\{(i,j) \ :\ 1\geqslant i<j\geqslant k\} (with |S|=N=k(k-1)/2), write P=\{P_1,\dots,P_k\}\in \Ran^k(M), and assign

-(δ1,,δk){(P,t)Rank(M)×R0 : t>d(P(S)1,P(S)2) whenever δ=0, 1k},where δ{0,1} for all , and d(x,y) is the distance on the manifold M between x,yM.
-The edges are directed from smaller to larger sets.
+(\delta_1,\dots,\delta_k) \mapsto \left\{ (P,t)\in \Ran^k(M)\times \R_{\geqslant 0}\ :\ t>d(P_{(S_\ell)_1},P_{(S_\ell)_2}) \text{ whenever }\delta_\ell=0,\ \forall\ 1\leqslant \ell\leqslant k \right\},where \delta_\ell\in \{0,1\} for all \ell, and d(x,y) is the distance on the manifold M between x,y\in M. The edges are directed from smaller to larger sets.

-Remark 6: This diagram has 2k(k1)/2 nodes, as k(k1)/2 is the number of pairwise distances to consider.
-Moreover, the difference between the head and tail of every directed edge is elements (P,t) for which Rips(P,t) is constant.
+Remark 6: This diagram has 2^{k(k-1)/2} nodes, as k(k-1)/2 is the number of pairwise distances to consider.
+Moreover, the difference between the head and tail of every directed edge is elements (P,t) for which \text{Rips}(P,t) is constant.

-Example: For example, if k=3, then 232/2=8, and D3 is the diagram below.
-For ease of notation, we write {t>} to mean {(P,t) : P={P1,P2,P3}Ran3(M), t>}.
+Example: For example, if k=3, then 2^{3\cdot2/2}=8, and D_3 is the diagram below.
+For ease of notation, we write \{t>\cdots\} to mean \{(P,t)\ :\ P=\{P_1,P_2,P_3\}\in \Ran^3(M),\ t>\cdots\}.

 The diagram of corresponding Vietoris-Rips complexes introduced at each node is below.
 Note that each node contains elements (P,t) whose Vietoris-Rips complex may be of type encountered in any paths leading to the node.

-Lemma 7: In the filtered diagram Dk, every node is open inside every node following it.
+Lemma 7: In the filtered diagram D_k, every node is open inside every node following it.

-Proof: The left-most node of Dk may be expressed as
+Proof: The left-most node of D_k may be expressed as

-{(P,t) : P={P1,,Pk}Rank(M),t>d(Pi,Pj) Pi,PjP}=PRank(M){P}×(maxPi,PjP{d(Pi,Pj)},).
-Applying a slight variant of Lemma 2 (replacing R by an open ray that is bounded below), with the max function continuous, we get that the left-most node is open in the nodes one directed edge away from it.
-Repeating this argument, we get that every node is open inside every node following it.
+\{(P,t)\ :\ P=\{P_1,\dots,P_k\}\in \Ran^k(M), t>d(P_i,P_j)\ \forall\ P_i,P_j\in P\} = \bigcup_{P\in \Ran^k(M)} \{P\}\times \left(\max_{P_i,P_j\in P}\{d(P_i,P_j)\},\infty\right).
+Applying a slight variant of Lemma 2 (replacing \R by an open ray that is bounded below), with the \max function continuous, we get that the left-most node is open in the nodes one directed edge away from it.
+Repeating this argument, we get that every node is open inside every node following it. \square

 The constructible sheaf

 Recall that a constructible sheaf can be given in terms of a nested cover of opens or a cover of locally closed sets (see post "Constructible sheaves," 2017-06-13).
 The approach we take is more the latter, and illustrates the relation between the two.
-Let nZ>0 be fixed.
+Let n\in \Z_{>0} be fixed.

-Definition: Define a sheaf F over X=Rann(M)×R0 valued in simplicial complexes, where the stalk F(P,t) is the Vietoris--Rips complex of radius t on the set P. For any subset UX such that F(P,t) is constant for all (P,t)U, let F(U)=F(P,t).
+Definition: Define a sheaf \mathcal F over X=\Ran^{\leqslant n}(M)\times \R_{\geqslant 0} valued in simplicial complexes, where the stalk \mathcal F_{(P,t)} is the Vietoris--Rips complex of radius t on the set P. For any subset U\subset X such that \mathcal F_{(P,t)} is constant for all (P,t)\in U, let \mathcal F(U)=\mathcal F_{(P,t)}.

-Note that we have not described what F(U) is when U contains stalks with different homotopy types.
+Note that we have not described what \mathcal F(U) is when U contains stalks with different homotopy types.
 Omitting this (admittedly large) detail, we have the following:

-Theorem: The sheaf F is constructible.
+Theorem: The sheaf \mathcal F is constructible.

-Proof: First, by Remark 5.5.1.10 in Lurie, we have that Rann(M) is open in Rann(M).
-Hence Rann1(M) is closed in Rann(M).
-Similarly, Rann2(M) is closed in Rann1(M), and so closed in Rann(M), meaning that Rank(M) is closed in Rann(M) for all 1kn.
-This implies that Rank(M) is open in Rann(M) for all 1kn, meaning that Rank(M) is locally closed in Rann(M), for all 1kn.
+Proof: First, by Remark 5.5.1.10 in Lurie, we have that \Ran^{n}(M) is open in \Ran^{\leqslant n}(M).
+Hence \Ran^{\leqslant n-1}(M) is closed in \Ran^{\leqslant n}(M).
+Similarly, \Ran^{\leqslant n-2}(M) is closed in \Ran^{\leqslant n-1}(M), and so closed in \Ran^{\leqslant n}(M), meaning that \Ran^{\leqslant k}(M) is closed in \Ran^{\leqslant n}(M) for all 1\leqslant k\leqslant n.
+This implies that \Ran^{\geqslant k}(M) is open in \Ran^{\leqslant n}(M) for all 1\leqslant k\leqslant n, meaning that \Ran^k(M) is locally closed in \Ran^{\leqslant n}(M), for all 1\leqslant k\leqslant n.

-Next, for every 1kn, let Vk,1Vk,Nk be a sequence of nested opens covering Rank(M)×R0, as given in Definition 5 and flattened by Lemma 3.
+Next, for every 1\leqslant k\leqslant n, let V_{k,1}\to \cdots \to V_{k,N_k} be a sequence of nested opens covering \Ran^k(M)\times \R_{\geqslant 0}, as given in Definition 5 and flattened by Lemma 3.
 The sets are open by Lemma 7.
-This gives a cover Vk={Vk,1,Vk,2,Vk,1,,Vk,NkVk,Nk1} of Rank(M)×R0=Vk,Nk by consecutive differences, with Vk,1 open in Vk,Nk and all other elements of Vk locally closed in Vk,Nk, by Lemma 1(b).
-By Lemma 1 parts (c) and (d), every element of Vk is locally closed in Rann(M)×R0, and so V=nk=1Vk covers Rann(M)×R0 by locally closed subsets.
+This gives a cover \mathcal V_k = \{V_{k,1},V_{k,2},\setminus V_{k,1},\dots,V_{k,N_k}\setminus V_{k,N_k-1}\} of \Ran^k(M)\times \R_{\geqslant 0}=V_{k,N_k} by consecutive differences, with V_{k,1} open in V_{k,N_k} and all other elements of \mathcal V_k locally closed in V_{k,N_k}, by Lemma 1(b).
+By Lemma 1 parts (c) and (d), every element of \mathcal V_k is locally closed in \Ran^{\leqslant n}(M)\times \R_{\geqslant 0}, and so \mathcal V = \bigcup_{k=1}^n \mathcal V_k covers \Ran^{\leqslant n}(M)\times \R_{\geqslant 0} by locally closed subsets.

-Finally, by Remarks 4 and 6, over every VV the function Rips(P,t) is constant.
-Hence F|V is a locally constant sheaf, for every VV.
-As the V are locally closed and cover X, F is constructible.
+Finally, by Remarks 4 and 6, over every V\in\mathcal V the function \text{Rips}(P,t) is constant.
+Hence \mathcal F|_V is a locally constant sheaf, for every V\in \mathcal V. As the V are locally closed and cover X, \mathcal F is constructible. \square

 References: Lurie (Higher algebra, Section 5.5.1)